robdmc/consecution/README.md

 big data.
 And if you do, then you are probably better off using tools like Kafa, Storm, Hadoop, etc. that have been designed for scalability.
 Consecution has been designed for the much more common case where you can handle everything on a single core.

-What's missing however is the ability to easily create a pure-python single-process pipeline

- produce processed data on stdout.
-The unix work flow of piping data between small, specialized programs has proven to be extremely robust.
-User who adopt this work flow do so by conceptualizaing their computation as a stream of data flowing through a series (or
-"consecution") of processing nodes.
-Stream processing frameworks like <a href="http://storm.apache.org/">Apache Storm</a> expand on this process by creating an entire network of processing nodes where data flows in only one direction from inputs to outputs and never loops back.
-Apache storm is an amazing project with unmatched robustness and scalability.
-However, for the python programmer, its use requires the inconveniece of installing, configuring, and maintaining a java-based project.
-It would be really nice to have a python-only implementation of the stream processing abstraction.
-Consecution has been designed to meet these requirements.

 What is Consecution?
 ---